 - All faculty who serve on a dissertation committee must be members of the academic senate (Assistant Professor, Associate Professor, Professor)

-- The outside member (much like the qual) is a Berkeley-based faculty member who either holds an affiliate position in the Group (seen herehttp://bioegrad.berkeley.edu/faculty/affiliate) or is outside the Group entirely.
+- The outside member faculty member from your home campus who either holds an affiliate position in the Group (non-core) or is outside the Group entirely.

-- One can have more than three members on the dissertation committee–be mindful since more than three members can be complicated.
-Certainly, if more than three is called for academically, do it!
+- One can have more than three members on the dissertation committee if it makes sense academically — be mindful since more than three members can complicate scheduling.

 - Berkeley Grad Division Academic Process: Dissertation Writing and Filing